Orangefury/Pikachu/README.md

 # Extra Information
 This repository is just a placeholder repository about the bot.
-If you happen to have any issues regardint the bot then you can repot an issue here or in the official discord server of the bot.
+If you happen to have any issues regarding the bot then you can report an issue here or in the official discord server of the bot.

 [<img src="https://canary.discordapp.com/api/guilds/278135637293531136/widget.png">](https://discord.gg/rSsBhn5)